Find out what you can really afford

 House affordability is about more than salary

 Lenders look at your full financial picture — income, debts, expenses, and deposit size.
-The 4.5× figure is a starting point; your actual offer may differ.
+The 4.5× figure is a starting point.
+Your actual offer will depend on what you spend each month and what you have saved.
+This is comfortable for most buyers with modest outgoings.

 The 30% rent rule keeps you financially healthy

-Keeping rent below 30% of gross income means you have room for savings, emergencies, and enjoying life.
-Going above 35% can leave you financially stretched.
+Keeping rent below 30% of gross income leaves room for savings, emergencies, and life.
+Going above 35% can start to feel like a stretch — especially once you factor in bills, commuting, and the occasional unexpected cost.

 These are estimates, not financial advice

-Use these numbers as a guide to start your thinking.
-Always speak to a qualified mortgage broker or independent financial adviser before making big decisions.
+Use these numbers as a starting point for your thinking — not a final answer.
+Individual circumstances vary widely.
+Before making any major financial decision, speak to a qualified mortgage broker or independent financial adviser.

 Popular calculators

-Choose a calculator that fits what you are planning.
+Each calculator focuses on one decision.
+Choose the one that fits what you are planning.

 Ready to take the next step?